 Disclosure: This article is not intended to substitute medical advice and we strongly recommend seeing your GP or Health Practitioner for any health conditions you may have and taking their advice.
+Some of the links in this post are affiliate links.
+This means that if you click on the links and make a purchase we may earn a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
+This never influences our reason to share products; we share products because we believe in them.

 Many of our customers swear by copper bracelets.
 They say that they help relieve pain from arthritis or rheumatoid arthritis.
 We hear this nearly every day in our jewellers.
 You also see lots of raving reviews about copper bracelets on shopping sites like Amazon.